đź’¬

 No Outside Shoes on Indoor Equipment

-This causes problems beyond getting equipment dirty - wearing shoes that have been worn outside can cause serious damage to very expensive parts of your CV equipment.
+This one is hard to monitor, but outdoor shoes cause problems beyond getting dirty.
+Mud & dirt can cause serious damage to very expensive parts of your CV equipment.

 Why?